olawlor/cs601/orcjit/README.md

 ## Configure Packages
+This code has been tested with LLVM versions from 11 through 17.

 To set up LLVM ORC packages for clang 14 on Ubuntu 22.04:

     sudo apt-get install clang llvm-dev libstdc++-12-dev